openwebdocs/owd-website/pages/content/posts/css-containment.md

 * [CSS container queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_queries)

   We updated this introductory `@container` queries guide, which discusses size queries, naming queries, and container query length units, which are well supported.
-We left in the fallback for now, but look forward to removing it!
+We left in the fallbacks for non-supporting browsers for now, and look forward to removing it soon when it's fully supported!

 * [Using CSS containment](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Using_CSS_containment)